140am/.vim/README.md

 ### Ag
 Frontend for A.K.A. [the_silver_searcher](https://github.com/ggreer/the_silver_searcher) which is a fast ack / search replacement.

+### vim-zenroom2 + goyo.vim
+Inspired by iA Writer for editing Markdown and reStructuredText in a distraction free environment.

 ### vim-go
 Go comes with basic vim plugins.
 The `vim-go` plugin provides additional improved syntax highlighting, auto completion, gofmt on save, go to declrations and much more.

 ## Color Themes

-I use the molokai color scheme but included a few others I like.
-To switch between the difference themes run within vim:
+I use the `molokai` color scheme by default and `mayansmoke` in full screen zen mode.
+A few others I like can be activated by using the following commands within vim:

 - colorscheme peaksea
 - colorscheme wombat